 Inculcating a love for reading…

-The best way is to set a good example is by reading a lot yourself because child will always do what you do not what you say.
-Also spend time reading to your child even when your child is capable of reading on her own.
-Children love the bonding time they get with their parents and that will help them build a healthy relationship with books.
+The best way to encourage your child to read is to read a lot yourself.
+Your child will always do what you do not what you say.
+Also be sure to spend time reading to your child even when she is capable of reading on her own.
+Children love the bonding time they get with their parents.
+That will help them build a healthy relationship with books.